 - 1/2 tsp black pepper (optional)

 - Parsley to garnish (optional)

-Brown sausage and drain in colander placed over large bowl, saving about 2 tbsp grease (can use empty sauce jar to dispose of remainder).
+Brown meat and drain.
 Return to pan and stir in sauce; pour 1/4 cup water into empty jar and shake to get any sauce sticking to sides before pouring water into pan as well.
 Reduce heat to medium low.
-Break pasta in half and cook to al dente; drain.
-When sausage grease is cooled, add eggs and whisk until frothy; stir in Parmesan.
-Add noodles, stir well to coat, then return to pot.
-In same bowl, combine cottage cheese with half the mozzarella and the garlic.
+Break pasta in half and cook in large pot to al dente; drain.
+In large bowl, combine cottage cheese, mozzarella and the seasonings.
 Spray 13 x 9 x 2 inch pan (or 2 smaller dishes) with cooking spray.
-Spread half the pasta on the bottom, top with half the meat mixture, then all of the cheese mixture.
-Repeat pasta and meat layers and top with remaining mozzarella; sprinkle with parsley if desired.
-Cover with foil and bake for 1 hour at 350 degrees (uncover for the final 15 minutes).
+Spread half the sauce on the bottom, top with half the pasta, then all of the cheese mixture (this is easiest if you “dot” spoonfulls of the mixture over the pasta rather than try to “spread”).
+Top cheese with the rest of pasta and then rest of sauce; sprinkle with Parmesan and parsley if desired.
+Cover with foil and bake for 45 minutes at 350 degrees (uncover for the final 15 minutes).
 Add salad and garlic bread* for a complete meal!